 Epson R-D1 vs Panasonic FZ2000

 The Epson R-D1 and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in March 2004 and September 2016.
-The R-D1 is a rangefinder-style mirrorless camera, while the FZ2000 is a fixed lens compact.
+The R-D1 is a rangefinder-focusing mirrorless camera, while the FZ2000 is a fixed lens compact.
 The cameras are based on an APS-C (R-D1) and an one-inch (FZ2000) sensor.
 The Epson has a resolution of 6 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.